cbrnr/python-intro-short/04-Functions/04-Functions.md

 -----------------
 We have already mentioned that we *call* an existing function with its name followed by a pair of parentheses.
 Inside the parentheses, a function can accept arguments, which are specific values we provide when we call the function.

-For example, we already know two built-in functions: `print` and `type`.
+For example, we already saw the built-in functions `print` and `type`.
 Here's how we call these functions:

 ```python
 >>> print("Hello")